moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 * ``Clearance`` - Cost is inverse of distance to collision

-Example code on how to set CostTerm using LamdaCostTerm
+Example code on how to set CostTerm using LambdaCostTerm

 .. code-block:: c++